...

 Belief in Inner Light

 I believe everyone carries an inner light.
-When nurtured and embraced, this light guides us toward our fullest potential.
-This vision shapes my approach to therapy, helping clients uncover their strengths and move toward healing and growth.
-My goal is to provide a compassionate and supportive space where clients can explore their inner worlds, heal from their pasts, and move forward with a sense of empowerment and hope.
+When you nurture it, it guides you toward your fullest potential.
+That belief shapes my work, helping clients uncover their strengths and move toward healing and growth.
+My goal is a compassionate space where you can explore your inner world, heal from your past, and move forward with hope and a sense of power.

 Let’s Get Personal

-Personal growth and self-care are fundamental to my life and practice.
-I believe that to be an effective therapist, I must also prioritize my own mental health and well-being.
-I practice what I preach by engaging in regular self-care activities.
-This includes exercising, spending time in nature, and practicing mindfulness.
+Personal growth and self-care are central to my life and my practice.
+To be an effective therapist, I have to look after my own mental health too.
+So I practice what I preach: I exercise, spend time in nature, and practice mindfulness.

-I have a passion for movement and the outdoors.
-Whether it’s exercising, shooting a traditional-style bow, playing pickle-ball, or hiking, these activities help me stay grounded and connected to the present moment.
-They also provide a healthy outlet for managing stress and maintaining physical health.
+I love movement and the outdoors.
+Exercising, shooting a traditional-style bow, playing pickle-ball, or hiking all keep me grounded and present.
+They’re also a healthy outlet for stress and a way to stay physically well.

-My love for plants and animals reflects my deep appreciation for life and growth in all forms.
-I have recently welcomed two kittens into my home, my first-ever pets, whom I adore.
-They bring joy and warmth to my daily life, and caring for them has taught me a lot about patience, responsibility, and unconditional love.
+My love for plants and animals reflects how much I appreciate life and growth in every form.
+I recently welcomed two kittens into my home, my first-ever pets, and I adore them.
+They bring joy and warmth to my days, and caring for them has taught me a lot.

 Favorite Books

-I draw inspiration from various sources, including books and quotes that have shaped my outlook on life and therapy.
-Some of my favorite books include:
+I draw inspiration from many sources, including books and quotes that have shaped how I see life and therapy.
+A few of my favorites:

-- “Man’s Search for Meaning” by Viktor Frankl: Frankl’s exploration of finding meaning in suffering has deeply influenced my understanding of resilience and purpose.
+• “Man’s Search for Meaning” by Viktor Frankl: Frankl’s exploration of finding meaning in suffering has deeply shaped how I understand resilience and purpose.

-- “Atomic Habits” by James Clear: Clear’s practical advice on habit formation is invaluable for personal growth and achieving lasting change.
+• “Atomic Habits” by James Clear: Clear’s practical advice on habit formation is invaluable for personal growth and lasting change.

-- “No Bad Parts” by Richard Schwartz: This book aligns with my training in IFS, emphasizing the importance of understanding and embracing all aspects of ourselves.
+• “No Bad Parts” by Richard Schwartz: This book aligns with my IFS training and its focus on understanding and embracing every part of ourselves.

-- “The Body Keeps the Score” by Bessel van der Kolk: Van der Kolk’s work on trauma has profoundly impacted my approach to treating clients with traumatic experiences.
+• “The Body Keeps the Score” by Bessel van der Kolk: Van der Kolk’s work on trauma has deeply shaped how I treat clients with traumatic experiences.

 Cultural Background and Inclusivity

 As someone who speaks Kurdish Sorani and has lived and worked in different countries, I bring a rich cultural perspective to my practice.
-I understand the importance of cultural sensitivity and inclusivity in therapy.
-I strive to create a welcoming and respectful environment for clients from all backgrounds, ensuring that everyone feels seen, heard, and valued.
+I understand how much cultural sensitivity and inclusivity matter in therapy.
+I work to create a welcoming, respectful space for clients from all backgrounds, so everyone feels seen, heard, and valued.

 Lessons in Love and Kindness: What My Kittens Taught Me

-Life has a funny way of teaching us the most profound lessons through the simplest of experiences.
-For me, two unexpected little teachers came into my life recently: my first-ever pets, two adorable kittens.
-These furry bundles of energy and mischief have not only filled my home with joy but also imparted valuable lessons on showing love and kindness.
-Let me share some of these lessons.
+Life has a funny way of teaching the deepest lessons through the simplest experiences.
+For me, two unexpected little teachers showed up recently: my first-ever pets, two kittens.
+These bundles of energy and mischief have filled my home with joy and taught me a lot about love and kindness.
+Here’s some of what they’ve shown me.

 Meet Simba and Tiko